betaluis/figma-astro-landing-page/notes/3_figma-plugins-and-final-design.md

 - Add heading at 3xl that says "price for everyone."
 - Text below at "md" that says "Three tiers to meet your needs."
 - Auto layout both of them.
 (Shift + A)
-- Add text "$1000"
+- Add text "$1000" with a size of 2xl
 - Add "Starter plan" with a fill of muted.
 Make it a pill shape.
+The size is "xs"
+    - To accomplish the "pill", add padding of 2px on top and 10px left/right.
+Border radius should be maximized until pill is formed.
+Text is dark.
-- Copy text down "sm" that says" Landing page to maximize conferstion rate.
+- Copy text down "sm" that says "Landing page to maximize conversion rate."
 Purple color.
 - Feather icons - Check
     - Color - muted.
 - Copy text with a size of "sm" that says "Custom branding" and make it an auto layout.
 Center it, and copy down.
 Make all an auto layout.